 In July, come prepared to fish Green and Brown Drakes, as well as Pale Morning Dun’s.
 The drakes really get the bigger fish motivated to feed on the surface, but as described above, conditions can be brutal.
 In August, terrestrials will be the go to flies.
 Choose small, realistic looking hoppers instead of larger, more suggestive patterns.
 Ants and Beetles are often more productive, as fish tend to see a number of hopper patterns thrown at them over the course of a season.
 In September, terrestrials continue to be important, but look for hatches of Grey Drakes or Blue Winged Olives.
 This will be most likely on cloudy days.
 Fishing will become iffy in October, as the weather starts to turn and the terrestrial insects have disappeared.

-Access: The Bechler is remote country, and proper maps should be secured before making the trip.
+Access: The Bechler is remote country, and proper maps should be secured before making the trip to fly fish or simply explerience this area.
 The hike into the meadows begins at the Bechler Ranger Station, found on a spur off of Cave Falls Road north of Ashton, Idaho.
 From the ranger station, it is about 3.5 miles to a footbridge over Boundary Creek, a tributary of the Bechler that marks the approximate lower end of the meadows.
 Boundary Creek can be difficult to ford at higher water, so resist dropping off the trail to fish until you have crossed the bridge.
 From here, the trail roughly follows the Bechler for the entire length of the meadow.
 This is a doable day trip for fit parties, but a stay in the backcountry will greatly increase your fishing time.
 Permits are required, so be sure to consult with park authorities well in advance of your trip to make arrangements.